 The pacing in this show is brilliant.
 Sure it may be too slow for some but keep in mind that this is a coming of age story where shows like this like to take time to establish the world, setting, themes and characters in a great and mature way.
 If only I can say the same thing to a certain shounen anime from the fall 17 done byStudioPierrot but we will get to that certain show another time.

 Anyway, the show knows how to pace itself well to a point where the viewer can got invested with all the events that the show has to offer.

-The first half of The Ancient Magus Bride is mostly a well-told collection of stories that meant to the new world that Chise is currently living as well establishing the characters and Chise eventually growth.
-The second half on the other hand is more serious and darker especially the last four episodes where the show does a complete 180 with its tone.
+The first half of The Ancient Magus Bride is mostly a well-told collection of stories that meant to the new world that Chise is currently living as well as establishing the characters and Chise eventually growth.
+The second half, on the other hand, is more serious and darker especially the last four episodes where the show does a complete 180 with its tone.
 The first half and the prequel OVAs may have some dark moments but they are tamed when compare to these episodes where literally shit got real pretty fast.
 Both half’s were great but I personally preferred the second half overall due to it being more darker natured as well new themes and topics that completely changed the tone of the series not to mention some of the themes that were explored in the first half now have a darker edge to them.
 Speaking of themes let’s talk about quickly go through some of some of them now

 One thing that I adore about The Ancient Magus Bride is the theme and messages.